Thousands march in Turkey to demand ban on LGBTQ groups

-ISTANBUL (AP) — An anti-LGBTQ group marched Sunday in Istanbul, demanding that LGBTQ associations be shuttered and their activities banned, in the largest demonstration of its kind in Turkey.
+ISTANBUL (AP) — An anti-LGBTQ group marched Sunday in Istanbul, demanding that LGBTQ associations are shuttered and their activities banned, in the largest demonstration of its kind in Turkey.

 Hatice Muge, who works as a nanny, came to the gathering from Bursa province.